RetroCro/TurtleWoW-Mods/README.md

 https://forum.turtle-wow.org/viewtopic.php?t=12120

 ### Patch-A Option 2 - Turtle HD (by NeyMey)
+Neymey has his own version of a [slimmed down Patch-A](https://drive.google.com/drive/folders/1a1x0oKfp0BGUOWZfleNgkABbHf1AIcBt).
+This is also a safe pick.

+Neymey also has a [larger "full" version of Patch-A](https://drive.google.com/drive/folders/1OrMT2ec3K22h2BduHXbCNRhS6vCajT7c) which comes close to the original Redmagejoe's Patch-A. If you are willing to accept a higher chance of random crashes this is the patch with the most backported HD graphics.
-> "For the least amount of bugs I recommend using the optional patch A (with only player models)"
+> NeyMey - "For the least amount of bugs I recommend using the optional patch A (with only player models)"

-Neymey has his own version of a [slimmed down Patch-A](https://drive.google.com/drive/folders/1a1x0oKfp0BGUOWZfleNgkABbHf1AIcBt) and a [larger "full" version](https://drive.google.com/drive/folders/1OrMT2ec3K22h2BduHXbCNRhS6vCajT7c) which has creatures and other assets in HD as well.

 You will need to download both his Patch A and Patch H mpq's if you decide to use NeyMey' version.